 Weber Spirit II E-210

-Thankfully, grill manufacturers do offer small grill options that allow you to get the very most out of whatever outdoor space you have.
+Thankfully, grill manufacturers do offer smaller options that allow you to get the very most out of whatever outdoor space you have.

-It's a no-frills, stripped back grill that simply gives you exactly what you need: A strong gas grill that doesn't dominate your living space.
+It’s a no-frills, stripped-back cooker that simply gives you exactly what you need: A strong gas grill that doesn’t dominate your living space.

 Despite being more modest in build, it still makes the best of what it does have to give you a really good BBQ grill.

-Its main body is enamelled steel, which isn't as robust as stainless steel but is still up to the job.
+Its main body is enameled steel, which isn’t as robust as stainless steel but is still up to the job.

 Royal Gourmet GG2101 2-Burner

-Unlike a lot of other 2-burner grills, it also has a 96-square-inch warming rack to help provide more cooking space for you to work with.
+Unlike a lot of other similar models, it also has a 96-square-inch warming rack to help provide more cooking space for you to work with.

 Its coated cast iron is remarkably strong, making it not just durable but ridiculously easy to clean.